coreeng/core-platform-docs/content/app/configuration.md

 pre = ""
 +++

-Generally speaking we'd suggest adopting the principles of the [twelve factor app](https://12factor.net/config) and pass in configuration via environment variables.
+Generally speaking we'd suggest adopting the principles of the [twelve factor app](https://12factor.net/config) and passing in configuration via environment variables.

-These docs will talk about the various ways that configuration can be stored and ultimately passed into the application.
+These docs will talk about the various ways that configuration can be passed into the application and stored.

-## Supplying Environment Variables to an app via the Deployment manifest
+## Environment Variables via Deployment manifest

-Our reference applications will populate everything that's supplied via .Values.service.environmentVariables as environment variables to the application via a block in the "containers:" definition like:
+Our reference applications will populate everything that's supplied via `.Values.service.environmentVariables` as environment variables to the application via a block in the `containers:` definition like:

 ```yaml
 {{- if .Values.service.environmentVariables }}